oracle/tribuo/docs/Architecture.md

   a float-valued weight field, which can be used to denote the importance of an Example in a training or evaluation setting.
 Not all training algorithms support weighted examples.
-Those that support such weights implement the `WeightedExamples` tag interface; otherwise the example weights are ignored .
+Those that support such weights implement the `WeightedExamples` tag interface; otherwise the example weights are ignored.
   The weight field is currently supported in the `RegressionEvaluator` if the weighted evaluation flag is turned on.
 We'll consider adding this support to the other evaluators, although it may require breaking API changes since the return types of some accessor methods could change from integer to